 The weather is very unpredictable on the Kola peninsula, and it can change dramatically within very short time so it will be very sensible to bring both something that will keep you warm and dry in rainy and windy day and on the other hand something that is more comfortable, when the sun is dancing for 20 odd hours a day.

 Repair kit for Waders

 Camera and video (recharge in the camp / 22oV)

 Ear plugs for helicopter flights, snoring partners and screaming fly reels.

 A couple of plastic bags for wet clothes and booths when leaving

 Personal medicine and painkillers.
-Cash in Euro or USD for bar, gratuities etc.
+Cash in USD for bar, gratuities etc.

 Catch and release advice